hmmohsin/DAS/README.md

 This repository contain DAS code for storage experiment.
 For now you need to have an emulab accoun to run this code.

 ## Emulab Setup with default configuration
 1- Login to your [emulab account](https://www.emulab.net).\
 2- From top left of the page, click on *Experiments* and choose *Emulab Classic* from the drop down list.\
 3- Click *Experimentation* and choose *Begin an Experiment*.\
 4- Fill the required fields, create a local copy of *https://github.com/hmmohsin/DAS/blob/master/scripts/emulab.ns*, upload the local .ns file, and click on *submit*.
-The swap-in will take few minutes.
+The swap-in process will take few minutes.
 If swapin fails because of resource availability, Follow the *Emulab-Setup-Configuration* discussed below to modify number and/or type of nodes and try swapping in again.\
 5- Once the experiment is successfully swapped-in, an email will be sent to you containing *Qualified Names* against all the nodes.
 Use Qualified name against C-1 to SSH the node.
 Note. accessing emulab node require [setting up ssh keys](https://wiki.emulab.net/wiki/kb70).\
 6- Change user to root *sudo su root*.\
 7- Clone DAS code *git clone https://github.com/hmmohsin/DAS.git* under your emulab home directory (e.g. /users/peter/)\